There are a variety of different academic paths to achieve a BSN degree at the UMKC School of Nursing and Health Studies.

 • The following are NOT accepted: veterinary care, pharmacy technician experience, or hospital transporter as an example, as these do not include direct patient interaction.

-Apply generally to UMKC first under Health Sciences-Plan to be an RN.
 The clinical supplemental is completed after the general application between November and January each year (you have until May to complete the pre-reqs).

 If you plan on taking any pre-reqs at another college, visit the BSN course equivalency page, or check with a BSN advisor to be sure your courses will transfer.
 If you will be taking classes at a school other than UMKC, you will need to have official transcripts sent to the UMKC Admissions Office as soon as grades are posted.